Xenityy/ScratchAPI-Python-/README.md

 * `cloud('Project ID','Variable Name','Variable Value')`

 These are used for following:
+!!!
+Scratch Team does not like these being used becuase they change site statistics.
+Do not spam follow !!!
 * `follow(username)` -Follows the user
 * `unfollow(username)` -Unfollows the user